JK J30 FAQ - Common Questions

 What sort of MPG can I expect from a Jeep Wrangler Unlimited with a camper installed?

 Due to changes in the engine over the course of production, the mpg rating for the Jeep differs depending on year.
-We can say that the addition of a J30 or 180 camper will not impact your mileage significantly, if at all.
+We can say that the addition of a J30 camper will not impact your mileage significantly, if at all.
 Adding racks will cause a 1 - 2 mpg loss, and we recommend removing the cross bars if you will not be carrying a load for best mileage.

 Yes, we can ship domestically or worldwide.
 There are two cost elements to shipping a hard top: